 The Willis R. Casey Aquatic Center provides wheelchair accessibility onto the pool deck for spectating purposes as well as pool use.
 ADA compliant lifts are available for individuals to enter and exit both the 25-yard and the 50-meter pools.

 A variety of opportunities are available for users who would like to engage in physical activity, but may have specific needs.
-Accessible strength & cardio equipment are available throughout the Carmichael Complex.
+Accessible strength and cardio equipment are available throughout the Carmichael Complex.

 The first floor of Carmichael Gym offers four multifunctional, wheelchair accessible, pieces of strength equipment.
 Each piece of equipment includes fold-away seats and easy-reach handles for improved accessibility.